RickMConstantine/Crypto-Portfolio-ACB-Tracker/README.md

   Enter the asset symbol (e.g., BTC, ETH) and click "Add Asset".
 The app will fetch asset info and price history.

 - **Add Price:**
-  Manually add price data for an asset (if needed).
+  [Optional] Manually add price data for an asset (if needed).

-- **Add Transaction:**
+- **Add/Import Transaction:**
-  Fill out the transaction form, selecting the type (Buy, Sell, Trade, Send, Receive).
-Required fields will change based on the type.

-- **Delete Assets/Transactions:**
-  Hover over a row in the assets or transactions table and click to delete.
+  Click "Add/Import Transaction" to open a modal where you can add a transaction or import from CSV.
+You can filter transactions by asset, type, and date range using the controls above the transactions table.

 ## API Endpoints

+### Assets
 - `GET /api/assets` — List all assets
 - `GET /api/assets/:type` — List assets by type (`blockchain` or `fiat`)
 - `POST /api/asset-by-symbol-and-type` — Add asset by symbol and type
 - `DELETE /api/asset/:symbol` — Delete asset

+### Prices
 - `GET /api/prices` — List all prices
 - `POST /api/prices` — Add price

+### Transactions
-- `GET /api/transactions` — List all transactions
+- `GET /api/transactions` — List all transactions (supports filtering by `asset`, `type`, `date_from`, `date_to` as query params)
 - `POST /api/transaction` — Add transaction
+- `PUT /api/transaction/:id` — Update transaction
 - `DELETE /api/transaction/:id` — Delete transaction
+- `POST /api/import-transactions` — Import transactions from CSV

+### Tax + ACB
+- `GET /api/acb` — Get proceeds, costs, outlays, ACB, and superficial loss for all assets (yearly and total breakdown)
+- `GET /api/transaction-types` — List all transaction types

 ## Examples Directory